smeylan/childes-db-derived/README.md

 1. Get the `config.json` file with database credentials and place them in the root of this repo.
 This includes Django settings and passwords and is not part of the repo because it has passwords etc.

-1. Set up a virtual environment; by convention `peekbank-env`: `virtualenv childes-db-derived-py3.9-env -p python3.9`
+1. Set up a virtual environment; by convention `childes-db-derived-py3.9-env`: `virtualenv childes-db-derived-py3.9-env -p python3.9`

 1. Then activate the venv: `source childes-db-derived-py3.9-env/bin/activate`